ZenWave360/ZenWave360.github.io/pages/Event-Driven-Architectures/API-First-AsyncAPI.md

 ## Understanding AsyncAPI Definition

-If you are familiar with OpenAPI you may find useful the following image borrowed from AsynAPI documentation (click image to follow):
+If you are familiar with OpenAPI you may find useful the following image borrowed from AsyncAPI documentation (click image to follow):

 [![OpenAPI and AsyncAPI](/resources/openapi-asyncapi.png)](https://www.asyncapi.com/docs/tutorials/getting-started/coming-from-openapi)

 ### Info

-Document your API: name, purpouse, contact details, license...
+Document your API: name, purpose, contact details, license...

 ### Servers